sábado, 25 de abril de 2020

 The RuneQuest Quickstart, The RuneQuest Starter Set, The Rattling Wind and the Gamemaster Screen Pack

-For HeroQuest Glorantha, all these books are currently out of print, but they will hopefully be reprinted when the physical edition of QuestWorlds.
+For HeroQuest Glorantha, all these books are currently out of print, but they will hopefully be reprinted when the physical edition of QuestWorlds becomes finally available.
 However, there is a free to download scenario called Return to Apple Lane in case you want to check it out.
 The books that ought to be reprinted after QuestWorlds are: Sartar: Kingdom of Heroes, which includes a fabulous campaign (here's a review).
 Or The Eleven Lights campaign, in two volumes (The Coming Storm includes all the NPCs), lots of factions, NPCs and an epic story.
 You could also choose to start your campaign in Pavis: Gateway to Adventure, which contains background and 4 scenarios set around a small city in the arid region of Prax, occupied by an invading empire and right next to massive ancient ruins.

 Sartar Kingdom of Heroes, the two volumes of The Red Cow campaign, and Pavis Gateway to Adventure